- What is Sleep Regression?

 Give your toddler a countdown 10 minutes before bed.
 It should be a gentle notification that it’ll be sleep time soon.
 Then repeat this roughly every 3 minutes for a total of 3 times.

 When you let them know, it’s very important to make sure they acknowledge it.
 Look at them kindly, straight in the eye when you tell them, to ensure they receive the communication clearly.

-This acts as a small contract between you two… you’ll give them fair notice and in return, they won’t try fight.
+This acts as a little “contract” between you two… you’ll give them fair notice and in return, they won’t try to fight you.

 With your child’s help, start tucking-in their toys and “putting them to sleep”.
 This gives them a sense of control as they are in your boots for a few minutes.
 Even at a young age, they can comprehend that “sleep is good” and they are “helping” their dolls and toys.

 Saying goodnight to things like the toothbrush also acts as a gentle reminder that it’s bedtime for everything, including them.